 This page by no means lists every toy available.
 There are tons of Mega Man toys now (which is a good thing!) so it’s getting near impossible to manually list them all.
 These are only some of the ones I was personally able to get a hold of or that I decided to mention.
 Actual models may differ from what is shown.
 Usual disclaimers apply.

 For some tips on where to buy these, see the Buyer’s Guide.
 (Or really, just use a search engine.)
-None of my toys are for sale.
-Sorry, but you know, I like them.

 There are, likewise, a lot of Rockman toys in Japan.
 I’m only scratching the surface with this list, which has become horribly outdated by now, but this shows some of the earliest toys that were available.